cyrusimap/cyrus-imapd/docsrc/imap/reference/admin/eventsource.rst

 ``--enable_event_notification``: Set this to "yes" to have Cyrus generate mailbox related events.
 This is enabled by default.

 ``--enable-apple-push-service``: Set this to "yes" to enable support for the Apple Push service.
-This is *disabled* by default.
+This is *disabled* by default as Apple does not provide licenses for Push support to developers at this stage.

 Configuration options
 =====================